 - If you feel the battery is losing power or giving a sluggish start, go for a mobile battery replacement

 - Get the battery inspected regularly for corrosion and electrolyte levels.

 - Park your car in the garage or underground parking.

 - Don’t keep your car idle.
 Drive for at least 10 – 15 km a week to keep the battery in good shape.

 - Consider using a battery charger as an emergency battery booster.

 - Avoid using the radio, air conditioner, and lights in the car during winter.

-- If the battery is really old, mobile battery replacement Regina can ensure complete peace of mind during the winter.
+- If the battery is really old, mobile battery replacement can ensure complete peace of mind during the winter.

 Book an appointment to boost your vehicle battery today!

 Read Next Blog: